will1410/hopperdietzel/koha_notes/library_contact_sheet.md

 <p><img src="https://baldwin.mykansaslibrary.org/wp-content/uploads/B.C.L.Rainbow.Logo_.10.2020.3.png" alt="" width="150" height="54" /></p>
 ```

-This way, when the API builds the final table, I can display the library's logo in the contact label.
+This way, when the API builds the final table, I can display the library's logo in the contact table.

 ## Adding a table header to the IntranetCirculationHomeHTML system preference

 In order to have the API take the library information and add it to a table, I need a table somewhere on IntranetCirculationHomeHTML.
+I also have some custom code in my IntranetCirculationHomeHTML that tabs the content in this preference.
+How you add this code will depend on what other html you have in this system preference.

-To do this I put this HTML somewhere in the IntranetCirculationHomeHTML system preference:
+For Next Search Catalog I put this HTML somewhere in the IntranetCirculationHomeHTML system preference:

 ```html
 <div id="libtable">